Spacewalk cut short by issue with Russian cosmonaut's spacesuit: 'Drop everything and start going back right away' - KVIA

 “Drop everything and start going back right away,” was one of the last dispatches from the ground before Artemyev confirmed he was headed for the airlock.
 A few minutes later, he was able to re-enter the space station and hook his suit up to its power.

-Mateev, who was working alongside Artemyev on the spacewalk, remained just outside the space station’s airlock until flight controllers decided to end the spacewalk early because of Artemyev’s spacesuit issues.
+Cosmonaut Denis Matveev, who was working alongside Artemyev on the spacewalk, remained just outside the space station’s airlock for more than an hour until flight controllers decided to end the spacewalk early because of Artemyev’s spacesuit issues.

 A Russian translator said on the livestream that Artemyev jokingly told flight controllers that he felt “better than when he started the spacewalk” after returning to the ISS.